outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - receive negative feedback for errors
         - apply negative feedback to correct structure (like direction)
         - identify costs (indicating why its an error, as in what resource is lost)
+        - structures that depend on the outputs of their distortion, becoming dependent on their distortion
+        - structures that cant develop a function to correct the error (a power source that cant develop a power distribution/delegation function)

   - use exclusively ai with known biases & error types so output can be corrected with the associated solution type
     - algorithms that dont have a mechanism to offset/correct biases from data can be used with a correcting function to improve output likelier to be an error type